 Current UBC students, faculty, staff and Alumni can access licensed electronic resources - including ebooks, ejournals, streaming videos, Indexes & Databases and other online resources - using a valid Campus-Wide Login (CWL).

-Starting from the UBC Library homepage, there are two ways to get started with EZproxy:
+Starting from the UBC Library homepage, there are two ways to get started with OpenAthens:

 1) On the Library Homepage, use the "LOGIN" drop-down menu on the right-hand side of the grey bar

 2) From the Library Homepage, start searching.
-The first link-out to a licensed resource will automatically pause to request authentication via EZproxy.
+The first link-out to a licensed resource will automatically pause to request authentication via OpenAthens.

-For more information on using EZproxy, please see:
+For more information on using OpenAthens, please see:

 Note: Alumni with an Alumni Card (A-Card) can get remote access via an authorized CWL to select resources licensed for Alumni.